kingrocfella/image-text-react/README.md

 npx jest src/utils/__tests__/apiClient.test.ts
 ```

 The Jest configuration is located in `jest.config.js` and is preconfigured for Expo SDK 54.
-Tests include mocks for AsyncStorage, SafeAreaContext, and icon libraries.
+Tests include mocks for AsyncStorage, SafeAreaContext, expo-audio, and icon libraries.

 ## Deployment